 If you choose to reject the fixed penalty and ask for a court hearing you will be at risk of higher fines and court costs but the points will remain the same.

-This includes texting while driving, using any other Apps, or messenger services that allow you to communicate with other people, not just using your mobile as a phone to talk to people while driving.
+This includes texting while driving, using any other Apps, or messenger services.
+This offence is not just using your mobile as a phone to talk to people while driving.

-If you get caught driving while using a mobile and if you were considered to be holding the phone, you will be at risk of 3 points and a fixed penalty or a summons to court.
+If you get caught driving while using a mobile and if you were considered to be holding the phone, you will be at risk of 6 points and a fixed penalty or a summons to court.

 You can do this by giving evidence that you were not using or holding the mobile whilst driving and that the officer was mistaken (you should rarely accuse an officer of lying unless you can prove this beyond any doubt!).

 Bear in mind if you are caught using a hand-held phone (or texting) whilst driving, that quite often the police will not be interested in gathering relevant evidence of the offence.

-This is because a police officer is under a duty to carry out a proper investigation and look for both evidence that points towards a driving offence (of hand-held usage whilst driving) having been committed and also evidence that points away from a driving offence being committed.
+This is because a police officer is under a duty to carry out a proper investigation.
+He is required to look for both evidence that points towards a driving offence (of hand-held Mobile Phone While Driving use) having been committed and also evidence that points away from a driving offence being committed.